Fiat 500 electric performance, top speed & motor

 Fiat 500 electric 0-62mph, top speed and acceleration

-No matter which Fiat 500 electric you go for, every model does 0-62mph in around nine seconds – despite the fact that the bigger-battery car gets a chunk more power.
+No matter which Fiat 500 electric you go for, every model does 0-62mph in around nine seconds – despite the fact that the bigger-battery model getting a chunk more power.
 Acceleration is brisk, but the Fiat isn’t as quick as a MINI Electric or Honda e.

 Let’s get things straight – the Fiat 500 isn’t as sharp to drive as the Honda e or MINI Electric.
 But the trade-off is a more compliant ride that offers a level of comfort missing from this car’s main rivals.

 That’s not to say the Fiat feels sloppy when you pick up the pace.
 There’s a lovely control and predictability to the way it drives, and although the steering is light and doesn't offer much in the way of feel, it’s easy to place the 500 on the road.
 The power under your right foot is sufficient to put a smile on your face, too.